Boris Schatz: Biography

 In March 1904, Schatz sailed to the United States to oversee the construction of the Bulgarian Pavilion at the Louisiana Purchase Exposition.
 He remained in the country for ten months, until the end of December 1904.
 Back in Sofia, he declared himself in love with 16-year-old Theodora (Dora) Gabe, later a renowned Bulgarian poet and children's author.
 In 1905, heartbroken when she did not return his affection, Schatz left for Berlin, where he stayed with the Zionist illustrator Ephraim Moses Lilien.
-Lilien introduced him to Franz Oppenheimer, a supporter of cooperative land settlement in Israel, and Otto Warburg, later president of the World Zionist Organization.
+Lilien introduced him to Franz Oppenheimer, a supporter of cooperative land settlement in Palestine, and Otto Warburg, later president of the World Zionist Organization.
 Both were enthusiastic about his idea of establishing an art school in Jerusalem.
 The founding of Bezalel was officially proclaimed on October 8, 1905.

 In 1911, Schatz married Olga Pevzner, a writer and art history teacher.
 Their children Zahara Schatz (1916–1999) and Bezalel Schatz (1912–1978), nicknamed Lilik, were also artists.
 Angelika became a painter, too, gaining recognition in the 1930s in France and Bulgaria.
 For many years, it was believed the relationship ended when Genia and Boris Schatz divorced.
 Letters discovered in the Central Zionist Archives reveal that they remained in touch.